MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/css/inspect.md

 <!-- ====================================================================== -->
 ## Temporarily hiding the Inspect element tooltip

-To hide the **Inspect** tool's overlay while you move the mouse pointer over the rendered webpage, press and hold `Ctrl`.<!--todo: macOS?-->
+To hide the **Inspect** tool's overlay while you move the mouse pointer over the rendered webpage, press and hold `Ctrl`.

 <!-- ====================================================================== -->